jdanders/ksl-classifieds-notifier/README.md

 Add a callback of some kind to allow user to add custom filtering on results before deciding whether to email the result.

 Migrate from BeautifulSoup and urlopen to a more resilient session model that acts more like a visitor to sell.ksl.com would.
 Not likely since I can't guarantee it would be more resilient.
+Alternatively figure out how to use the API that the KSL Classified app uses.
+That should work more consistently than any scraping.

+### Compliance with KSL Terms of Use

+Please do not use the script if it violates KSL Classifieds Terms of Use, currently found [here](http://www.ksl.com/?nid=391&sid=848020).
+You may also need to consider the ksl.com site Terms of Use, currently found [here](http://www.ksl.com/?sid=95313&nid=250).
+I am not a lawyer and can offer no advice on the appropriate use of this script and I am not liable for your use of this script.